Uniface (programming language): Uniface versions

 Uniface 10 delivered a rewritten development environment based on the core concepts of Integrated Development Environments (IDE).

 The initial release positioned as a preview or early adopter release showed a significant change from a proprietary development style to a highly productive implementation of industry-standard development, enabling the development of Web applications.

 In May 2015, the first edition of Uniface 10 was released to early adopters to test and develop web applications.
 The full enterprise edition of Uniface 10 was released in September 2016, delivering mobile and client-server development and a migration path to enable the existing customer base to move their applications to Uniface 10.

-Rocket Uniface 10.4 (2021) Uniface 10.4 uses Sentinel License Manager which enables users to better manage their license.
-It has enhancements of the Rocket Uniface Router Monitor, API for TLS and Repository updates for IDE.
-It is 64-bit Development Environment, upgraded to Tomcat 9.
-OpenSSL and CURL Libraries have been updated and OpenSSL executable is now delivered with Uniface on Windows.
-Als a new SLE 2.0 connector for SQLite was added.
+Rocket Uniface 10.4 (2021) Uniface 10.4 uses Sentinel License Manager which enables users to better manage their licenses.
+It has enhancements of the Rocket Uniface Router Monitor, API for TLS, and Repository updates for IDE.
+It is a 64-bit Development Environment, upgraded to Tomcat 9.
+OpenSSL and CURL Libraries have been updated and the OpenSSL executable is now delivered with Uniface on Windows.
+Also, a new SLE 2.0 connector for SQLite was added.